playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/clustered-lighting.md

 To address these issues, PlayCanvas uses the **Clustered Lighting** solution to provide a performant implementation of Omni Lights and Spot Lights.
 It stores information about the lights in textures and allows the GPU to easily use only the lights that are nearby the shaded fragment.
 There are multiple advantages to Clustered Lighting:
 - Shaders do not need to be recompiled when lights are added or removed from the scene, since the shader can handle multiple lights.
-- Large numbers of lights (including shadows and cookies) can be used in the scene, since only the lights nearby each pixel are evaluated.
+- Large numbers of lights (including Shadows and Cookies) can be used in the scene, since only the lights nearby each pixel are evaluated.

 Note that Directional Lights affect all objects so they do not use the Clustered Lighting solution.